Zach Booth

-Chadwick Zachary Booth (born February 17, 2004) is an American professional soccer player who plays as a midfielder for side Excelsior.
+Chadwick Zachary Booth (born February 17, 2004) is an American professional soccer player who plays as a midfielder for Major League Soccer side Real Salt Lake, on loan from side Excelsior.

 Club career

 Booth spent two years with the academy of Real Salt Lake.
 He then moved to the academy of Leicester City in September 2020.

 On September 1, 2023, Booth joined Eredivisie club Volendam on a season-long loan.
 He made his professional debut with Volendam on September 23, coming on as a substitute in the 72nd minute of a 2–2 draw with Heracles Almelo.
 He scored his first goal for the club on February 4, 2024, in a 4–2 loss against FC Utrecht, a game where his brother Taylor scored a hat-trick in.

 On August 28, 2024, Booth returned to the Netherlands and signed a three-season contract with Excelsior.

+On December 28, 2025, Booth joined MLS club Real Salt Lake on loan.

 International career

 Booth has represented the United States at a number of youth levels, from under-15 to under-20.